MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/usbcon/configuring-usb-devices.md

 ---
-Description: The topics in this section describe how a client driver must configure their device.
+description: The topics in this section describe how a client driver must configure their device.
 title: Overview of selecting a USB configuration in USB drivers overview ms.date: 04/20/2017 ms.localizationpriority: medium